Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Background

 \subsection{Explainability}

-In this part, we describe Explainability, the importance of Explainability, and the outcomes of combining these two concepts.

-Explainable machine learning approaches have recently grown in popularity.
-This is due to regulators and end users being more aware of the influence of machine learning models and the need to understand their findings.
+Explainable ML approaches have recently grown in popularity.
+This is due to regulators and end users being more aware of the influence of ML models and the need to understand their findings.
 Explanations help the user comprehend the ML models' predictions.
 The explanations are models for interpretability.
 Much research is being done to promote interpretability in prediction tasks while limiting the reduction in projected accuracy.
 This is accomplished by providing explanations to help the user comprehend the predictions of machine learning models.
 To do this, we employ the explainability technique, which is an algorithm that creates possible explanations.

-According to the literature by \cite{ruping2006learning}, interpretability is comprised of three aims, all of which are interconnected and often compete with one another:
+According to the literature, interpretability is comprised of three aims, all of which are interconnected and often compete with one another:

 \begin{itemize} \item Accuracy: Rather than a theoretical link, accuracy refers to the actual connection between the explanatory strategy and the ML model prediction.
 If this goal is not achieved, the explanation will be rendered ineffective since it will not be loyal to the prediction that it is intended to explain.